 Use a sponge and a mild soap and warm water solution to clean exterior surfaces of your boat.
 Rinse the boat well with plenty of clean water.
-You can use either boat or automobile wax to protect the finish, but avoid waxing polyethylene swim platforms, as they can be destroyed by the chemicals in some waxes.
+Use a quality boat wax to protect the finish.
 Note that there are a variety of polishes and cleaners for fiberglass on the market.
 We suggest that you experiment with different brands to determine which work best for you.